Qualifying For Home Mortgage In 2019 And New Guidelines

 - Home sales hit historical highs

-Due to the financial and credit meltdown of 2008, Congress pass the Dodd-Frank Mortgage Reform Act which overhauled the mortgage lending and mortgage industry by creating new rules, regulations, guidelines, and the birth of new federal regulatory agencies like the Consumer Financial Protection Bureau also known as the CFPB.
+Due to the financial and credit meltdown of 2008, Congress pass the Dodd-Frank Mortgage Reform Act which overhauled the lending and mortgage industry by creating new rules, regulations, guidelines.
+The birth of new federal regulatory agencies like the Consumer Financial Protection Bureau also known as the CFPB was now the norm.

 - The overhaul of the mortgage industry due to the Dodd-Frank Mortgage Reform Act has forced many mortgage companies and mortgage loan originators out of business